AndrewJGregory/Tetrist/README.md

 ## Implementation

-Tetrist was implemented with [https://github.com/AndrewJGregory/DOMination](DOMination) and some vanilla JS.
+Tetrist was implemented with [DOMination](https://github.com/AndrewJGregory/DOMination), a lightweight DOM manipulation library and some vanilla JavaScript.

 ### Board Creation
 The board is a container with a fixed height and width.
 Squares are appended to a row, then rows are appended to the board.
 A coordinate system is constructed as a class on the rows and the squares.
 This coordinate system is critical to moving the pieces in any direction.
 The board is constructed as such: